ethzero/Router-usage-and-upload-calculator/README.md

 Erm, is that it?
 ----------------
-Well yup, so far the code is more "singel propose, that'll do for me" grade.
+Well yup, so far the code is more "single propose, that'll do for me" grade.
 The intent is to keep this as compact as possible, not some complex nagios/mrtg-like thing.

 Known bugs